 The length of participation in the Veteran Treatment Court Program is a goal of 14 months.
-However, this will depend on the participant's ability to achieve program goals.
+However, this will depend on the participant's ability to achieve program goals and graduation dates.
 As such, the exact duration of the program will vary for each participant.
-In some cases, it may take a participant in excess of 18 months to complete the program.
 The team reserves the right to review anyone's case that exceeds 24 months and decide if the participant remains appropriate for the program.
+Notwithstanding the forgoing, after fulfilling all phase requirements, a participant shall remain in the program and under supervision (subject to modified conditions/requirements in the discretion of the Treatment Team) until graduation.
+Graduation ceremonies are scheduled two (2) times a year.
+The ceremonies will be held in June on the first Wednesday following Flag Day, and in November on the Wednesday immediately prior to Veterans Day.